By: Ed Herceg Chief Technology Officer

 How they work and how to operate them with an ASG S2A LVDT signal conditioner

 However, users and systems integrators can be confused by unusual LVDT configurations, particularly in regard to the General Electric 185A1328 and 311A5178 series of LVDTs typically used with their gas turbines.
 Furthermore, for many years, GE has been using a contactless position sensor known as an inductive half-bridge for measuring the position of the operating shafts of steam turbine control valves.
 These sensors, often called VRTs or LVRTs, are used to provide position feedback from modulating throttle and governor valves, as well as to give open or closed condition feedback from bypass, stop, and interceptor valves.
 They are also used to monitor valve position on some turbine feedwater pumps.
 Some typical GE half-bridge part numbers include the 119C9638, 119C9639, and 196C8768 series.
 Again, there is some confusion among many systems integrators about how to connect these GE half-bridge sensors to an LVDT signal conditioner and how to calibrate them.
-This paper should dispel much of the confusion around the operation of both GE gas turbine LVDTs and inductive half-bridge sensors.
+This paper should help dispel any confusion about operating an S2A with a GE gas turbine LVDT or steam turbine half-bridge sensor.

 Operating GE Gas Turbine LVDTs with an ASG S2A LVDT Signal Conditioner